nicolasparada/blog/content/posts/passwordless-auth-server.md

 }
 ```

-First it does a type assertion for primitive types to wrap they in a `map`.
+First, it does a type assertion for primitive types to wrap they in a `map`.
 Then it marshalls to JSON, sets the response content type and status code, and writes the JSON.
 In case the JSON marshalling fails, it respond with an internal error.

 ### Respond Internal Error Function